jjakoboski/class_activity/README.md

 Requires access to MetService's 28-year ocean hindcast: https://www.moanaproject.org/hindcast or could be edited for use with other hydrodynamic ocean model output.

-## Licensing

-Please see [LICENSE.md](https://github.com/jjakoboski/ocean_mapping_class_activity/blob/main/LICENSE.md) for the license under which this code can be shared.

 ## Attribution Statement